 The rule of thirds is all about balancing lines, subjects, basically anything!
 Divide your composition horizontally and vertically into three equal sanctions, creating nine equal-sized boxes.
 Many cameras now have a grid overlay to make this even easier.

 This may have been the very first rule you learned in photography, but it really does work!
 However, it is also a very general, vague rule, one that is easy to bend or break.
 In fact, if you “nail it perfectly” with 3-4 strong lines that fall exactly on the rule-of-thirds lines, your landscape composition might actually start to look too forced and uncreative.
 So, don’t try too hard to follow this rule perfectly, just keep it in mind and remember to vaguely consider the different zones of your image when placing subjects.
-You usually want the final result to appear relatively organic and natural.

-2. Look For Leading Lines
+Look For Leading Lines

 Nothing draws a viewer’s attention into a scene like literally having a line to follow through the image.
 It could be a distant curving river, or an up-close rock formation; either way, if you have something that can lead the viewer’s eye from the bottom edge of the photo (usually) and directly towards a distant subject, then you’ll have a successful landscape image.